Massive black holes or stars first: the key is the residual cosmic electron fraction: Introduction

 In the absence of metals, $\rm H_2$ roto-vibrational modes efficiently cool the gas down to temperatures of $\sim 200$ K and trigger collapse to densities of $10^4$ cm$^{-3}$, at which point fragmentation starts to stall \citep{Bromm02,Yoshida08}.
 Numerical studies show that massive fragments of a few hundred solar masses form that can result in massive Pop III stars \citep{Latif13ApJ,Hirano14,Hosokawa16}.
 This simple picture however, gets complicated by the presence of magnetic fields, angular momentum and radiative feedback which lead to potentially smaller stellar masses \citep{Clark11,Latif13ApJ,Stacy16,Sugi20,L22,R22,Latif23}.
 In the case that primordial gas is void or has a very small fraction of molecules, e.g. due to the Lyman-Werner radiation \citep{Latif14UV,AG15,2016MNRAS.459.4209A,Latif15a} only atomic line cooling will be effective and the associated isothermal collapse of the gas cloud at $T \sim 8000$ K will lead to the formation of a direct collapse BH \citep{Latif13c,W19,Latif20,L22N,Latif23,L23,R24}.

 The current cosmological standard paradigm, the $\Lambda$CDM model, predicts residual $f_e$ of $\rm \sim 10^{-4}$ \citep{GP98} after the epoch of recombination.
 To first order the freeze out of the electrons occurs when the reaction rate for recombinations equals the expansion rate of the Universe $\Gamma_{\rm{rec}} \simeq H(z) $ \citep{Klob90}.
 Expansion rates at high redshift can differ from those of the canonical $\Lambda$CDM model due to the nature of dark energy or in modified gravity theories, \citep[see for a review]{Am18}.
 In particular, quintessence models \citep{Cald98} such as the class of tracker models \citep{Mal02} provide a possible route to expansion rates that deviate from $\Lambda$CDM at high redshifts and track it at low redshifts.
+The decay of exotic primordial particles (DM or other particles) which are sometimes invoked as potential ionization sources can enhance the abundance of free electrons \citep{Be09,IO10,Old16}.
+Numerical studies investigating the effect of increased electron fractions in relic HII regions and under cosmic X-ray background found that higher electron fractions catalyze $\rm H_2$ formation, leading to faster cooling and an earlier baryonic collapse into dark matter halos \citep{Mac03,OS05,Hum15}.

-We here present a first systematic study of the impact of varying the residual $f_e$ on the onset of star and massive BH seed formation in the Universe.
+We here present a first systematic study of the impact of lowering the residual $f_e$ on the onset of star and massive BH seed formation in the Universe.
 We aim to provide constraints on the critical residual $f_e$ at which the first objects preferentially are BHs instead of stars.
 Our letter is structured in the following way.
 In section 2, we lay out the numerical methodology and simulation setup.
 Our main findings are presented in section 3 and we discuss our conclusions in section 4.